 The Contract Administrator must ensure that the established procedures are followed and that payments are in compliance with contract provisions.
-The Contract Administrator must also ensure that over payments are avoided and payment is made for accepted deliverables only.
-Delays in processing payment requests may result in a Consultant raising claims for interest on delayed payments.
+The Contract Administrator must also ensure that over payments are avoided and payment is made for accepted deliverables and outputs only.
+Delays in processing payment requests may result in a Service Provider raising claims for interests on delayed payments.